United States forms

 - When filing DS-157 alongside I-134 (Financial support evidence for visa interview)

-- Ensure your signature is on the DS-157 to avoid delays.
+- Ensure your signature is on the DS-157 to avoid processing delays.

 - Submit all evidence required for Chief of Mission Approval.